List Of Essential Vitamins For Turtles [& Sources]

 Only in circumstances when a verified vitamin deficit exists may they be used to provide vitamins.

-It is strongly suggested to not give vitamin injections on a regular basis.
+It is strongly suggested that vitamin injections be avoided on a regular basis.
 They are seldom beneficial and often lead to infections at the injecting point.

 There are just a handful of cases when the considerably more efficient and safer oral administration route is not an adequate method of therapy.